csc-training/AI4Spec/README.md

 # AI4Spec

-This repo contains Jupyter Notebooks for CSC Spring School on Computational Chemistry, specifically the AI/ML for QC hands-on.
+In these tutorials exercises, we review different AI approaches to predicting ground or excited state energy levels simply based on the atomic structure of materials.
+Here we focus on molecules and molecular orbitals, but the same principles apply to crystal structures and electronic bands.

 The tutorials have been prepared by Milica Todorović (University of Turku) and Kunal Ghosh (Aalto University).

 ## How to run

-The notebooks are run using Mahti web interface, and they rely on CSC's PyTorch module `pytorch/2.2`.
+The notebooks are run using Mahti web interface, and they rely on CSC's PyTorch module `pytorch/2.6`.

 1. Go to <https://www.mahti.csc.fi>
 2. Select *Jupyter for courses*
-3. Reservation: *sscc-fri-gpu* (applicable during the school)
+3. Reservation: *summer-school-2025*
-4. Project: *project_2006657*
+4. Project: *project_2014385*
-5. Course module: *sscc-2024-ai4spec*
+5. Course module: *summer-school-2025*
 6. Partition: *gpusmall* (default resource settings)
 7. Launch!